lff0305/ffmpeg_qsv/README.md

     ffmpeg -i in.mp4 -c:v h264_qsv -global_quality 10 -look_ahead 1 out.mp4
     ```
     In my test, a quality `32` is good enough for general usage.
 It can be set between 1 (Best but biggest size) to 51 (Worse, smallest size)

+# Performance
+    On my J4215 machine, and tested with the sample video,

+    x264: about 15 frames per second
+    h264_qsv: about 40~50 frames per second